MOU for Mentors

 Relational and Spiritual Engagement

-· Share an intentional meal with your ordinand two times a year (include spouse or others as able).
+- Share an intentional meal with your ordinand two times a year (include spouse if applicable)

 Tracking Monthly Progress